yongjun21/Maker-Projects/Impeller-Project/README.md

 ### My First Maker Project - Design  & Build an Impeller

-This was my capstone project for a part-time ITE course in Machining which I took up because of my previous role in a oil & gas company.
+This was my capstone project for a part-time ITE course in Machining which I took up previously because of my last job in a oil & gas company.

 ![Designing](Screenshot.jpg)